sTill Here San Francisco anthology

 Contact: Natalia Vigil | email@example.com

 Queer and trans people of color raised in San Francisco tell their stories in a first-of-its kind non-fiction anthology.

-For queer Latinx community members born and raised in the Bay Area, the challenge to survive is that much harder, as the people and spaces most familiar are erased daily.
+San Francisco, CA (June, 7, 2019) - for queer and trans people of color born and raised in San Francisco, the challenge to have visibility is difficult, as the people and spaces most familiar are erased daily.

-In Sabor a Mí: Still Here 5, survivors of gentrification and other forms of violence find their voice and tell stories of survival.
-Still Here is an annual multidisciplinary performance that reveals the experiences of Queer/LGBTQI individuals raised in San Francisco and still living in San Francisco/Bay Area.
-Each year, it is one of the most popular parts of the National Queer Arts Festival in June.
+In Still Here San Francisco: an Anthology of queer and trans people raised in San Francisco, survivors of displacement and other results of gentrification and oppression find their voice and tell stories of survival in print form.
+Still Here San Francisco is an annual performance and cultural documentation project that reveals the experiences of Queer/LGBTQI2S+ individuals raised in San Francisco and still living in San Francisco/Bay Area.
+Each year, the annual show is one of the most popular parts of the National Queer Arts Festival in June.

-In its 5th year, Still Here will center the experiences of artists from the Latinx diaspora.
-"We believe that as storytellers, poets, multimedia artists, singers, and dancers, we can contribute profound re-understanding of time and place," says Still Here producer Natalia Vigil.
-"We believe it is critical to voice our complex experiences as Latinx with strong San Francisco roots and understand that we have made profound contributions to San Francisco."
+In its 7th year, Still Here will publish a book of non-fiction writing in partnership with Foglifter Press.
+"We believe that as storytellers, poets, multimedia artists, singers, and dancers, we can contribute profound re-understanding of time and place," says Still Here Artistic Director Natalia Vigil.
+"We believe it is critical to voice our complex experiences as people of color with strong San Francisco roots and we understand that we have made profound contributions to San Francisco."

-"Through this show, artists claim our visibility as queer/trans Latinx," says Vigil.
+"Through this anthology we claim our visibility as queer/trans people of color raised in San Francisco," says Vigil.
 "We exist.
 We are visible.
 We emerge.
 We own our stories.
-We tell them with our own flavor.
+We tell them in our own voices.
 And, as always, we survive."